Discount Agents: Everything You Need to Know to Do It Right

 There’s a lot that needs to be done to sell your home.
 Yard signs, photography sessions, open houses, and negotiating with buyers are just a few of the things that need to be done.
 A traditional agent will typically help with all of these things.
 However, a discount agent may not.

-Pro: You’ll Still Get Professional Service
+Pro: You’ll Likely Still Get a Level of Professional Service

 Just because you’re using a discount agent doesn’t mean you won’t get professional service.
 Discount agents are still real estate professionals, and they’ll be able to help you with all aspects of selling your home, from pricing it correctly to negotiating with buyers.